 I know lots of us are feeling this way so it’s really important we support and help each other through this difficult time.
 We don’t know how long this will last but all we can control is our thoughts and behaviours.
 Take the necessary precautions – washing your hands, avoiding unnecessary travel, keeping a distance of 2m from others, and only go out when you need to.
 By following these guidelines, we are helping ourselves, each other and we will beat the virus sooner.

 I’d like to know, how are you feeling?
 What is the first thing you will do when the lockdown ends?
-No doubt I will be seeing my friends and visiting my favourite restaurant!
+No doubt I will be seeing my friends and family and visiting my favourite restaurant!
+I also can’t wait to see the children at work and my nephews and nieces as that always makes me feel extra happy.
 Please share how you are feeling so others know they are not alone, and maybe we can all help each other in some way.

 Use this time to reflect and understand what you want to do when this is all over.
 It could be something for yourself or for helping others.
 The more you give in life the more you get back and even if it is one thing we learn from this experience that is an achievement in itself.